 Gutter Cleaning Systems

-Gutter cleaning systems is another term used by the “ladderless gutter cleaning” industry to promote do-it-yourself, ladderless gutter cleaning.
-The main difference between gutter cleaning systems and gutter cleaning tools, however, is the price.
+Gutter cleaning systems is another term used by the “ladderless gutter cleaning” industry to promote do-it-yourself, ladderless cleaning.
+The main difference between gutter cleaning systems and tools, however, is the price.

 Whenever you attach the word “system” to “gutter cleaning” you are looking at a big price jump.

 A gutter cleaning vacuum system is for commercial use and larger two-story homes, although anyone can use it.
-This works like a Shop-Vac and is a self-contained vacuum system designed specifically for gutter cleaning.
+This works like a Shop-Vac and is a self-contained vacuum system designed specifically for gutters.

-You can actually get a professional gutter cleaning where they will use the same gutter cleaning vacuum system which is also available for retail sale.
+You can actually get a professional to clean your guttersand they will use the same vacuum system that is also available for retail sale.

 This gutter cleaning vacuum system is extremely powerful, has an extension, and reaches to second stories easily.
 It also comes with a built-in camera so that you can see what you are doing.

 There is little or no mess and the vacuum is fairly easy to use.
 The cost, though, is the main set back.
 Prices start at around $1,200 and go up from there, for a machine you may use only twice a year.